zbyte64/django-hyperadmin/README.rst

 Introduction
 ============

-django-hyperadmin is an API framework for building RESTful resources in Django.
-Resources tend to be anything you can manipulate with forms (including models) and configuration of an API resource is similar to an Admin Model.
-APIs support REST out of the box and clients may be installed seperately to provide additional functionality.
+django-hyperadmin is a HATEOAS API framework for building resources in Django.
+Resources are anything that can be manipulated with forms and configuration of a Resource is similar to an Admin Model.
+Allowable state transitions are communicated using Links which allow Resources to support workflows that go beyond basic CRUD.

+This project is overkill for providing a REST CRUD layer in JSON/XML.
+Resources are meant to power multiple layers in your web application - not just RESTful APIs.

 This is BETA